 Normally he would have already established firm leads on a suspect, or better still, wrapped up these cases by now.
-But all three remain unsolved with no suspects, or any likelihood of arrests in the near future.
+But all three remained unsolved with no suspects, or any likelihood of arrests in the near future.

-This was a fact not lost on his Lieutenant.
+That was a fact not lost on his Lieutenant.

 ‘Fox…’ Lieutenant Husken bellowed across the bull pen.